 Since Charleston has several colleges and universities, there are a lot of students in the area.
 And, you'll find that there is truth to that saying that once you go to College of Charleston (or any other colleges in the Charleston area) you never move away.
 The two owners of this website are perfect examples!
 Many of the students who attend the Citadel, Charleston Southern, and College of Charleston choose to stay in the area after they graduate.
 Charleston is also home to the state's medical university, which is MUSC (the Medical University of South Carolina).
 A lot of these graduates also opt to live in Charleston because it's considered one of the state's major medical areas.

-Charleston is a wonderful place to raise a family.
 Buyers will find a great selection of homes and neighborhoods to meet their families' needs.
 Also, Charleston has some of the best public and private schools in South Carolina.
-We've devoted an entire page our website to Charleston schools so that you can get all the information you need in one place.
-Charleston has tons of kid-friendly places, too, like the SC Aquarium, the Children's Museum of the Lowcountry, beaches, and county parks.
-There are also various kids' organizations and sports teams associated with neighborhoods, schools, and entire communities.
+Charleston has tons of kid-friendly places, too, like the SC Aquarium, the Children's Museum of the Lowcountry, and county parks.
+Parents are also pleased with the highly ranked children's hospital at MUSC.

-A lot of buyers relocating to Charleston do so for jobs.
-Charleston's economy continues to grow - in the past two years, over $1 billion has been invested to create new businesses and expand existing ones.
-Perhaps the biggest recent additions Charleston's economy are Boeing and Google.
-So far, Google alone has spent about $600 million and will create about 200 jobs for Charleston.
+A lot of buyers relocate to Charleston for the jobs.
+Our economy continues to thrive - in the past two years, over $1 billion has been invested to create new businesses and expand existing ones.
+Perhaps the biggest recent additions Charleston's economy are Volvo and Boeing.
 The city's economic diversity is a major reason for its long-term success.